The High Priestess: Rider–Waite symbolism

-Secrets, mystery, the future as yet unrevealed; the woman who interests the Querent, if male; the Querent herself, if female; silence, tenacity; mystery, wisdom, science.
-Reversed: Passion, moral or physical ardor, conceit, surface knowledge.

 Tarot of Marseilles symbolism

 In the Tarot of Marseilles it is noticeable that she wears a blue cape and red robe, in contrast to The Pope, wearing a red cape and blue robe.

+Interpretation

+The modern interpretation of the High Priestess represents the unknown, mystery, intuition, spiritual knowledge, and the subconscious mind.
+She is an esoteric figure, unlike The Hierophant.
+Reversed, the High Priestess can be interpreted as secrecy and disconnection from your intuition.